menu icon

 I really did not want to have to flip the crackers over during baking.
 However, unless they are cooked for a very long time, they really do need to be turned for both sides to become crisp.
 In the end, I decided that the flipping step was preferred over a very long cooking time.
 In the video, you'll see how I do that.
 It's really not too difficult.

-I also prefer the crispness achieved by quicker cooking at the higher temperature rather than a long, slow dehydration.
+I also prefer the crispness achieved by quicker cooking at a higher temperature rather than a long, slow dehydration.

 flax seed crackers in a turquoise-napkin-lined oblong dish